Minorca chickens are slender-built, Spanish chickens that originated in the Mediterranean…

 Minorca’s are clean legged (which means they have no feathers on their feet).
 They also have white skin and ear-lobes.
 Minorca’s also come in either of two different comb variations: Rose comb or single comb.

-Though the most common colors are buff and black, Minorca’s come in many colors including white and barred (cuckoo).
-However, the cuckoo variation is not legally recognized in the U.S. Legally recognized Rose comb varieties are: Black and white.
+Though the most common colors are buff and black, Minorca’s come in other colors.
+Legally recognized Rose comb varieties are: Black and white.
 Legally recognized Single comb varieties are: Buff, Black and white.
+I was blessed with the anility to obtain 3 single-combed black Minorca hens (Hosanna, Abijah and Yerah).
+I had a rescue Buff Minorca that passed away but because of my experience with her, I fell in love the breed. 🙂

-Minorca chickens are fairly lightweight.
-However, the weight standard is not the same for all color variations.
+Minorca chickens are fairly petite in build.
+Interestingly, the APA weight standard is not the same for all color variations.
 According to the APA (American Standard of Perfection), Black, Single comb Minorca roosters weigh 9 pounds and Black, Single comb hens weigh 7-1/2 pounds.
 All other color variations are ~8 pounds (cocks) and 6-1/2 pounds (hens).
+None of my hens (even though they are very healthy and productive) have ever been as big as standard though!

 Minorcas are also very avid foragers and tend to be very busy.
-They also have strong instinct as far as predators are concerned.
+They also have strong instinct as far as predators are concerned and have excellent peripheral observation.
 Because of these traits, they are excellent free range chickens.
 However, Minorcas generally do not bear confinement well.
-When they are kept in confinement, the breed does best with a source of occupation.
+The breed does best with a source of occupation.
 Grass clippings and/or scratch blocks work well.
-Since Minorcas are intelligent and have amazing aerial capabilities, they are superb escape artists.
-For this reason, if they are kept in a confined area, it needs to be secure.
+Minorcas are intelligent and have amazing aerial capabilities.
+Thus, they are superb escape artists.
+For this reason, pens need to be secure!

 Minorcas are fair layers.
-They lay small-medium white eggs (very much like the Polish Chicken Breed).
+They lay medium-large white eggs.
 Minorcas lay ~150-200 eggs per year.
 Like most egg-layer breeds, they are generally not very broody.

 The Minorca is not a very easily obtainable chicken breed.
 In fact, it is considered rare.
 You are not likely going to find them available in springtime at the local farm/feed store (unlike Rhode Island Reds, Barred Plymouth Rocks and Orpingtons).
 However some select colors can be ordered from hatcheries online.